Memantine-Vertex, 10 mg 90 pcs

 – epilepsy, predisposition to epilepsy;

-– concomitant use of NMDA-receptor antagonists (amantadine, ketamine, dextromethorphan);
+– simultaneous use of NMDA receptor antagonists (amantadine, ketamine, dextromethorphan);

-– presence of factors that increase urine pH (sudden change in diet, e.g., switch to a vegetarian diet, heavy intake of alkaline gastric buffers);
+– the presence of factors that increase urine pH (sudden change of diet, for example, switching to a vegetarian diet, copious intake of alkaline gastric buffers);

-– Severe urinary tract infections caused by Proteus genus bacteria;
+– severe urinary tract infections caused by bacteria of the genus Proteus;

 – uncontrolled arterial hypertension;